Board of Directors

 "I love JustHope because of the partnering and fellowship with Nicaraguans who have to be entrepreneurial to make a living in their setting.
 I value the vision and experiences I have received by working with JustHope."

-Rev. Dr. Randy Leisey of Cody Wyoming is a retired UCC minister who has served churches in four regions of the US.
-He was the pastor of the congregation that formed the first Covenant Partnership with Chacraseca -- United Church of the Valley in Murietta, CA. Randy currently serves as part-time pastor of a congregation in Columbus, Montana; as Spiritual Counselor and Volunteer Coordinator at Spirit Mountain Hospice in Cody; and as Executive Director of FOAL (Friends of a Legacy) which helps the Bureau for Land Management care for Mustangs (wild horses) on a Horse Management Area east of Cody.
+Rev. Dr. Randy Leisey of Cody, Wyoming is a retired UCC minister who has served churches in four regions of the US.
+He was the pastor of the congregation that formed the first Covenant Partnership with Chacraseca -- United Church of the Valley in Murrieta, CA. He is the Minister Emeritus of that congregation.
+Randy currently serves as the Spiritual Counselor and Volunteer Coordinator at Spirit Mountain Hospice and West Park Hospital in Cody.

 "I agreed to serve on the board for JustHope because it is one place where hope breathes.
 It is tangible and has a human face.
 I have witnessed the power of an unlikely partnership between Chacraseca, Nicaragua and Tulsa Oklahoma, one that has lived and grown.
 JustHope helps me to remember that solidarity is its own reward - we are not alone."